chronicle/detection-rules/tools/rule_manager/README.md

 chronicle.referenceLists.list
 chronicle.referenceLists.create
 chronicle.referenceLists.update
+# Permissions required to manage rule exclusions
+chronicle.findingsRefinementDeployments.get
+chronicle.findingsRefinementDeployments.list
+chronicle.findingsRefinementDeployments.update
+chronicle.findingsRefinements.create
+chronicle.findingsRefinements.get
+chronicle.findingsRefinements.list
+chronicle.findingsRefinements.update
 ```

-If you're unable to configure your CI/CD pipeline to authenticate using Workload Identity Federation and would like to authenticate using a service account key instead:
+If you're unable to configure your CI/CD pipeline to authenticate using Workload
+Identity Federation and would like to authenticate using a service account key
+instead:

 * Create a [service account](https://cloud.google.com/iam/docs/service-account-overview) in the Google Cloud project that's linked to your Google SecOps instance
 * Create a service account key for the service account that has the required Google SecOps IAM role or permissions assigned to it (the specific role and permissions are specified earlier in this section of the readme)